 The IPR, however, cannot distinguish skin localization from bulk localization.
 To resolve this, we employ the mcom~\cite{molignini,AD_in_strongly_coupled}:

 The mcom measures the probability-weighted \textit{average spatial index} of the eigenstate.
 Values close to $1$ ($N$) indicate strong localization near the left (right) boundary, signaling NHSE whereas values near $N/2$ suggest either an extended state or a state centrally-localized in the bulk.
-These two scenarios can be relatively distinguished by their IPR values, as extended states typically exhibit much weaker localization (i.e., smaller $\text{IPR}$).
-For multiple bulk-localized states that are uniformly scattered across the system, their average mcom also tends to $N/2$.
+The latter two scenarios can be relatively distinguished by their IPR values, as extended states typically exhibit negligible $\text{IPR}$.
+For multiple bulk-localized states that are uniformly scattered across the system (AL), their average mcom also tends to $N/2$.
 In essence, the $\text{IPR}$ excels in detecting AL, while the $\text{mcom}$ better accounts the directional bias associated with the NHSE.

 Thus, a combined analysis of the IPR and mcom --- averaged over all eigenstates (i.e. $\overline{\text{IPR}}$ and $\overline{\text{mcom}}$) --- serves as a direct and collective diagnostic to distinguish NHSE from AL in the system as a whole.
-Further averaging them over multiple disorder realizations, for precision, yields
+Further averaging them over multiple disorder realizations for precision, yields